 Simple Software Restriction Policy is a free security add-on for Windows computers that makes it harder for Potentially Unwanted Software or Malware to launch itself.
-Use it to lock down and harden your Windows security!
+You can use this freeware to lock down and harden your Windows security.
+This article shows everything about this application that you can use on Windows 11 as well as Windows 10.

 Simple Software Restriction Policy

 Simple Software Restriction Policy bears some resemblance to the User Account Elevation feature.
 It is this feature that helps in preventing malware from acquiring Administrator rights, thereby limiting its scope of causing unprecedented harm.
 Basically, the tool prevents malware from running.

 Unlike UAE which is extremely vulnerable to social engineering or user-duping tactics, Software Restriction Policy is strongly resistant to such events.
 It does not allow a program to launch if its installation was not preplanned.

 It is, therefore, necessary to deactivate Software Restriction Policy before trying to launch the software installer.
 If not, the tool will throw multiple popups on your computer screen.
 Also note that for enabling software policy controls instantly, your system requires a restart.

 To install Software Restriction Policy, visit the link given at the end of the article and download the program.
 After downloading it, run the program.
 When launched, it will offer an option to activate the policy or leave it in a dormant state until you enable it from the settings section.
 It’s advisable to activate the policy right away.
 The special characteristic of Software Policy Restriction tool worth mentioning is its low visibility during normal computer use.

 The important functions of the utility app reside under the softwarepolicy.ini file.
 You can launch it in any plain text editor to tweak its behavior.
 The syntax is quite simple and instructions are specifically given for each entry.

 - CustomPolicies – Allows the software in standard locations such as Program Files to always run.

 - LimitedApps – Programs listed under this are allowed to run only with limited privileges.